 International aid has arrived in the Lebanese capital, Beirut, following a bomb blast in August this year.
 Firefighters from around the world rushed to the scene after a massive fire broke out in the US state of California.
 Preparations for 100 vaccines are also underway.

 And then people asked Google why empathy is important?

-People also asked Google about why democracy is important.
+People also asked Google why democracy is important.
 Why do people dream?